Autolysis (biology): Biochemical mechanisms of cell destruction

 Lysosomes are membrane-bound organelles that typically contain a broad spectrum of enzymes capable of hydrolytic deconstruction of polysaccharides, proteins, nucleic acids, lipids, phosphoric acyl esters, and sulfates.
 This process requires compartmentalization and segregation of enzymes and substrates via a single intracellular membrane that prevents unwarranted destruction of other intracellular components.
 Under normal conditions, the molecular machinery of the cell is further protected from lysosomal enzyme activity by regulation of cytosolic pH.
 The activity of lysosomal hydrolases is optimal at a moderately acidic pH of 5, which is significantly more acidic than the more basic average pH of 7.2 in the surrounding cytosol.
 However, the accumulation of products of glycolysis decreases the pH of the cell, reducing this protective effect.
 Furthermore, lysosomal membranes damaged by water retention in the cell will release lysosomal enzymes into the cytosol.
 These enzymes are likely to be active due to the decreased cytosolic pH and are thus free to utilize cellular components as substrates.

 Peroxisomes typically are responsible for the breakdown of lipids, particularly long-chain fatty acids.
 In the absence of an active electron transport chain and associated cellular processes, there is no metabolic partner for the reducing equivalents in the breakdown of lipids.
 In terms of autolysis, peroxisomes provide catabolic potential for fatty acids and reactive oxygen species, which are released into the cytosol as the peroxisomal membrane is damaged by water retention and digestion by other catabolic enzymes.

+In bacteria, autolysis may occur due to imbalance between enzymes that either hydrolyze or synthesize the cell wall.
+If breakdown dominates, the cell could burst by osmosis. it may also be activated upon injury to the cell.